fennerm/daphnia-mtdna-ma/README.md

-Mitochondrial Mutation Accumulation in the genus *Daphnia*
+Mitochondrial mutation rate variation in the genus Daphnia
 ==========================================================

 This repo contains the analysis pipeline for a mutation accumulation project in *D. magna* and *D. pulex* (2016-).
 The pipeline is implemented in [Snakemake] ([docs]).
 See pipe/Snakefile for the main script.